ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/troubleshooting/collect-info.markdown

 {INFO: }

 __If the Studio is unavailable__, or if the logs downloaded via the Studio appear problematic,
-then copy the log files directly from the disk before they are deleted:
+then copy the log files directly from the disk to another location to ensure that you keep them,
+avoiding potential loss due to the retention configuration.

 * The location of the log files is determined by the [Logs.Path](../../server/configuration/logs-configuration#logs.path) configuration.

-* Deletion time is controlled by the following configurations:
+* Logs deletion time is controlled by the following configurations:
   * [Retention time in hours](../../server/configuration/logs-configuration#logs.retentiontimeinhrs)
   * [Retention time in megabytes](../../server/configuration/logs-configuration#logs.retentionsizeinmb)